 Nichiha’s new Technical Design Review process works with architects to save time, money and effort on their next project by helping to ensure proper specifications, reduce design hours, lower project costs, and protect the product warranty.
 Nichiha’s Technical Manager for Architectural and Engineering Services, David Hohenstern, says that the Technical Design Review process “is a way to bring our install guides, details, specs, and other technical documents to life by backing them up with a customized, human support element for as many projects as we can, offering an excellent user experience all around.”

-Ahead of A’19, and in an effort to aid architects in successfully designing and executing the installation of our fiber cement cladding, Hohenstern recently took time to answer a few questions related to how the Technical Design Review process can help eliminate many of the common pain points architects face.
+In an effort to aid architects in successfully designing and executing the installation of our fiber cement cladding, Hohenstern recently took time to answer a few questions related to how the Technical Design Review process can help eliminate many of the common pain points architects face.

 What are the main pain points that architects face?

 That's a question we want to make a habit of asking them so they understand "we feel your pain and are here to help."
 They face a number of challenges in picking exterior claddings beyond just creating a good aesthetic for the building.
 Because there are often multiple types of finishes, they need help with transition detailing — how to joint between different materials moving left to right or up and down?
 Related to that are things like compression and expansion joints, which help with said transitions but also are critical requirements for the Nichiha Architectural Wall Panel system.
 Helping them weave together these needs while also worrying about moisture management, energy codes, and fire ratings means we can save them time and effort.

 What is the purpose of Nichiha’s Technical Design Review?